pQraus/iiot-project-test-pqraus-vm/docs/setup.md

     This task performs the following steps automatically:
     1. Install / update all the necessary tools with specific versions required by the project on your development machine
     2. Generate all-encompassing deployment manifest for each system-app in its respective /argo directory
+    3. Create project specific README.md file
-    3. Setup the encryption key for sealed-secrets
+    4. Setup the encryption key for sealed-secrets
-    4. Setup access tokens for image registries (only for production) & acquire teleport join token (valid for 3 hours) and add it into the box setup secrets
+    5. Setup access tokens for image registries (only for production) & acquire teleport join token (valid for 3 hours) and add it into the box setup secrets
-    5. Setup token for remote-monitoring (if installed)
+    6. Setup token for remote-monitoring (if installed)
-    6. Do git stuff
+    7. Do git stuff
        1. Set up local git repository
        2. make initial commit (-i)
        3. creating the repository on github